- Views 20355

 For more than four decades Adoptive Families has provided readers with trusted perspectives from respected adoption experts and a sense of community from real-life personal stories written by adoptive parents, adoptees, birth parents, and others touched by adoption.
 Even as we celebrate the joys of family life, we believe that no one should have to parent in a vacuum.
 Adoptive Families strives to provide a rich toolbox for raising self-aware children who have access to all the information they need to fully consider their race, their roots, and their adoption story as they grow up and as adults.

 Founded as a black-and-white newsletter, OURS, in 1968, by Adoptive Families of America, Adoptive Families took its current name and switched to four-color publication in 1994.
-In 2014, Adoptive Families transformed into an all-digital quarterly magazine and relaunched adoptivefamilies.com as a comprehensive searchable website containing the many resources from more than 40 years of publication.
+In 2014, Adoptive Families relaunched adoptivefamilies.com as a searchable subscription website containing the many resources from more than 40 years of publication.

 Readers turn to Adoptive Families to: